News:

 Keeping a running inventory of all deliveries in and out will help you know precisely what equipment and materials are always on-site.
 Keep a paper trail for every item from the point of order through delivery and implementation.

-Taking a proactive approach to crime prevention is essential, and your choice of surveillance camera usage can make a huge difference.
+Taking a proactive approach to crime prevention is essential, and your choice of security camera or surveillance trailer usage can make a huge difference.

 Secondly, we recognize that while cameras are incredibly effective, there are several basic measures job sites can take to tighten security.